garcias/ubd-notes/overview.md

 More recognizable forms of assessment, such as quizzes, observations, and work samples may complement assessment.

 Regardless of type, each assessment should be **aligned** explicitly with one or more outcomes.

+## Plan learning experiences

+How do we support learners in understanding ideas and processes?
+What knowledge and skills will enable students to achieve the desired outcomes and meet performance expectations?
+What tasks do they need to accomplish in order to transfer their learning?

+Typically Acquiring Knowledge (**A**) is emphasized, while Creating Meaning (**M**) and Transferring Skills (**T**) are often neglected goals.
+In making plans, mark events and activities with **T**, **M**, **A** to remain aware of the balance among them.

+Students have a better chance of understanding when they have numerous opportunities to draw inferences and construct knowledge autonomously.
+They have a better chance of transfer if they have many opportunities to apply learning to novel, authetic situations, and receive timely feedback.

+## FAQ

+### Does this framework de-emphasize content knowledge and skill?

+The framework challenges the designer to specify the knowledge and skills that are actually necessary for achieving the learning goals.
+This encourages greater awareness of the purpose of each content unit, and may lead an educator to assess its value and accordingly prioritize some content over others.

+### Does the design process apply to individual lesson plans?

+The process should be applied at the scale at which understanding is built, which is usually larger than a single lesson.

+### Can the Facets of Understanding be mapped to Bloom's Taxonomy?

+Bloom's Taxonomy supposes an inherent hierarchy to each type of learning objective, while the Facets are conceived of as orthogonal indicators of understanding.

+### How is it possible to cover all six Facets in an assessment?

+The Facets are not meant as a measure of an assessment's completeness.
+The designer should first consider what is *appropriate evidence* of understanding for a particular objective; and use the Facets as a toolbox for assembling an effective assessment.

+[SG: In order to assess a diverse classroom and gain a comprehensive picture of understanding, a good assessment will most likely need to employ multiple Facets.]

+### Are textbooks important in implementing this framework?

+They can be, in specific roles.
+A textbook can provide a recognized, uniform presentation of content knowledge.
+But a designer (for understanding) should not then accept all of the content as equally valuable without examination.

+## UbD in a nutshell

+- ### Stage 1: Desired Results
+    - What long-term transfer goals are targeted?
+    - What meanings should students make in order to arrive at important understandings?
+    - What essential questions will students explore?
+What knowledge and skill will students acquire?
+What established goals/standards are targeted?
+- ### Stage 2: Evidence
+    - What performances and products will reveal evidence of meaning-making and transfer?
+    - By what criteria will performance be assessed, in light of Stage 1 desired results?
+    - What additional evidence will be collected for all Stage 1 desired results?
+    - Are the assessments aligned to all Stage 1 elements?
+- ### Stage 3: Learning Plan
+    - What activities, experiences, and lessons will lead to achievement of the desired results and success at the assessments?
+    - How will the learning plan help students with acquisition, meaning-making, and transfer?
+    - How will the unit be sequenced and differentiated to optimize achievement for all learners?
+    - How will progress be monitored?
+    - Are the learning events in Stage 3 aligned with Stage 1 goals and Stage 2 assessments?

+- ### The Seven Tenets of the UbD Framework
+    - Learning is enhanced when teachers think purpose- fully about curricular planning.
+The UbD framework helps this process without offering a rigid process or prescriptive recipe.
+    - The UbD framework helps to focus curriculum and teaching on the development and deepening of student understand- ing and transfer of learning (i.e., the ability to effectively use content knowledge and skill).
+    - Understanding is revealed when students autonomously make sense of and transfer their learning through authentic performance.
+Six facets of understanding—the capacity to explain, interpret, apply, shift perspective, empathize, and self-assess—can serve as indicators of understanding.
+    - Effective curriculum is planned backward from long-term, desired results through a three-stage design process (Desired Results, Evidence, and Learning Plan).
+This process helps avoid the common problems of treating the textbook as the curriculum rather than a resource, and activity-oriented teaching in which no clear priorities and purposes are apparent.
+    - Teachers are coaches of understanding, not mere pur- veyors of content knowledge, skill, or activity.
+They focus on ensuring that learning happens, not just teaching (and assuming that what was taught was learned); they always aim and check for successful meaning making and transfer by the learner.
+    - Regularly reviewing units and curriculum against design standards enhances curricular quality and effectiveness, and provides engaging and professional discussions.
+    - The UbD framework reflects a continual improvement approach to student achievement and teacher craft.
+The results of our designs—student performance—inform needed adjustments in curriculum as well as instruction so that student learning is maximized.
+    -
+    -